MustafaMagdyy/Media-Sharing-Platform/README.md

 1.Navigate to the frontend directory
 2.Install dependencies
 3.Start the development server
-### Mobile
-1.Navigate to the mobile directory
-2.nstall dependencies
-3.Start server

 ## Usage
--To start the project, follow the installation steps for the backend, frontend, and mobile applications.
-Access the web application at http://localhost:3000 and the mobile application
+-To start the project, follow the installation steps for the backend and frontend.
+Access the web application at http://localhost:3000